grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 - To execute the script in Azure SQL Database, you need server administrator access to the logical server containing databases and elastic pools you want to monitor.
     - In Azure SQL Database, you only need to execute the script once per logical server for every watcher you create.
 This grants the watcher access to all existing and new databases and elastic pools on that server.

-- To execute the script in Azure SQL Managed Instance, you need to be a member of either `sysadmin` or `securityadmin` server role, or have the `CONTROL` server permission on the SQL managed instance.
+- To execute the script in Azure SQL Managed Instance, you need to be a member of either `sysadmin` or `securityadmin` server role, or have the `CONTROL SERVER` permission on the SQL managed instance.
     - In Azure SQL Managed Instance, you need to execute the script on each instance you want to monitor.

 1. Navigate to the watcher in Azure portal, select **SQL targets**, select one of the **Grant access** links to open the T-SQL script, and copy the script.
 Make sure to choose the correct link for your target type and the authentication type you want to use.